-  - Richard Jackson, author of fourteen books of poetry including Traversings and Out of Place
+- Richard Jackson, author of Traversings and Out of Place

 Danielle Hanson’s new book Ambushing Water has a deliberate clarity that vibrates through her music and imagery like a crystal glass tapped gently with the bright butter knife.
 Danielle has always written the most original, provocative yet inevitable love poems.
 She is simply brilliant.